Plon/MasterThesis/LitReview/reinforcement_learning.md

 RL has two distinguishing features from other ML approaches: trial-and-error search and delayed reward \cite{sutton2018reinforcement}.
 Delayed reward refers to the previously mentioned fact that the agent's actions determine the next state and thus future rewards.
 Therefore, an agent might perform an action that will be valuable at a later stage without knowing it at the time it performs the action.
-Additionally, the RL agent needs to use trial-and-error search in order to get a sense of the reward distribution of the different actions.
+Additionally, the RL agent needs to use a trial-and-error search in order to get a sense of the reward distribution of the different actions.
-Initially the agent doesn’t know the value of actions and needs to try different actions at random, and this is called exploration.
+Initially, the agent doesn’t know the value of actions and needs to try different actions at random, this is called exploration.
 Using that experience the agent can start deterministically choosing actions that generate the most rewards in a state, and this is called exploitation.
 A key part of RL is striking a balance between exploration and exploitation.
-If the dynamics of the environment is non-stationary the agent needs to continuously explore to ensure that it is taking the optimal actions as it cannot rely on old estimates.
+If the dynamics of the environment are non-stationary the agent needs to continuously explore to ensure that it is taking the optimal actions as it cannot rely on old estimates.

 ## Markov Decision Process
-A Markov Decision Process (MDP) is a stochastic control process, and a classical formalization of sequential decision making.
+A Markov Decision Process (MDP) is a stochastic control process and a classical formalization of sequential decision-making.
 MPDs are extensions of Markov chains with actions and rewards.
 MDPs follow Markov property of the future state depending only on the current state $P(X_n=x_n | X_{n-1}=x_{n-1},...,X_0=x_0)=P(X_n=x_n | X_{n-1}=x_{n-1})$.